mattetti/book_mdar/book/source/Chapters/2_Communities/1_Communities.markdown

 ## Communities

+> i'm going to become rich and famous after i invent a device that allows you to stab people in the face over the internet - <[SA]HatfulOfHollow>

+The internet is a scary place, but fortunately the Ruby community is very friendly.
+All these open source projects rely on the contributions from the community so if something needs fixing consider helping out.

 ### Websites

 These are the first places to go for help.
 Check out the API documentation and see if you can find your answer there.